-Insta’ gratification is a monthly blog by Aimee Dawson, our Acting Digital Editor.
+Insta’ gratification is a monthly blog by Aimee Dawson, our Live Editor.
 Looking at how the art world and social media collide, each article tackles a topic around the innovations and challenges that spring up when art enters the digital world.

 Fleeing Twitter?
 Sick of Instagram?
 Eight lesser-known social media sites for the art world to try